ASAG-ISCAS/BdryReach/README.md

 ```
 ### 2.3.6 Results Display

-**We computed the inner-approximation of the reachable set for the VanderPol model starting from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s over the time interval 0 to 0.8s.
+**We computed the inner-approximation of the reachable set for the VanderPol model starting from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s over the time interval [0, 0.8] (in seconds).
 The green region represents the inner-approximation of the reachable set, while, for comparison, the blue region represents the outer-approximation of the reachable set.
 It is evident that the inner-approximation computed provides tight results.**
 <p align="center">
   <img src=result_picture/2.3.6.png>
 </p>